Best Colonial Heights VA Reckless Driving Lawyer • 1400+ Client Reviews

 • 46.2-868.1 Aggressive Driving

 Reckless Driving Passing a School Bus DISMISSED

-Our Colonial Heights reckless driving lawyers represented a client who was charged with misdemeanor reckless driving after passing a school bus on a four lane highway.
-The school bus was stopped at a day care and turned on its lights to pick up and drop off children.
-A police officer was in front of the day care with his police lights on and observed the entire event.
+Our Colonial Heights reckless driving lawyers represented a client who was charged with misdemeanor reckless driving after passing a school bus on a four-lane highway.
+The school bus stopped at a daycare and turned on its lights to pick up and drop off children.
+A police officer was in front of the daycare with his police lights on and observed the entire event.
 Virginia motor vehicle code 46.2-859 legislates that this type of driving activity is considered reckless driving.
-Our lawyers had various arguments prepared to present to the Court that were successful.
-We convinced the Judge to dismiss the case upon successful completion of a Virginia approved driver improvement program.
-The client was happy to avoid a reckless driving conviction and to not lose driving privileges.
+Our lawyers had various arguments prepared to present to the Court that was successful.
+We convinced the Judge to dismiss the case upon the successful completion of a Virginia-approved driver improvement program.
+The client was happy to avoid a reckless driving conviction and not lose driving privileges.

 Reckless Driving Accident DISMISSED